ItachI008/Marmeto-assessment/Readme.md

 ## Issues noticed
 - Found issues in fetching images from the API
-- Used custom images as there was error to fetch images from API"# Marmeto-assessment"
+- API throwing error while fetching image

+## Solution
+- Used custom Images for completing the assessment